ReemHassan578/Flutter_projects/MealsApp/meals/README.md

 # Meals App

-Showing expenses of the  user .
-Each expense will be added with its title , amount and purchase date then drawing a bar chart
+Using Provider to manage states of the app which is filter meals and display the rest each with its details and some animation .

 ## This project is a starting point for learning how to use
 ## GridView